kandolfp/ws23_ulg_vu_ama_performance/pages/hpc/multithreading.md

 In the terminology of computer science a thread is the smallest sequence of instructions that can be managed by the scheduler of the operating system.
 It is often also called a light weight process and is most of the time considered to exist inside the context of a process.
-Consequently, multithreading is the ability to mange multiple concurrently executed threads.
+Consequently, multithreading is the ability to manage multiple concurrently executed threads.
 Multiple threads share their resources, this makes this quite a powerful tool.
 The threads run on a single CPU or on multiple CPUs and give us the opportunity to leverage the full force of our computer (or cell phone for that matter).